jfspps/howtos/Java/SynchronisationBlocksAndMethods.md

     public void run() {
       while(true) {

-        synchronized (buffer) {
+        // this prevents two or more threads from changing the ArrayList
+        // note that this is Object is ultimately defined at the main thread level so is shared synchronized (buffer) {

           if(buffer.isEmpty()) {
             continue;
             // keeps looping until something is present }

           if(buffer.get(0).equals(Main.EOF)) {
             System.out.println("Exiting");
             break;